Kayempea/MyRecipeProject/README.md

 ### Bivariate Analysis

 In the graph below, we are examining the count of ratings for high and low-protein recipes.
 We see that the majority of our dataset is considered as low-protein recipes, which aligns with our univariate analysis.
-Another key observation to make is that although there are few high-protein recipes, they are all highly rated recipes.
+Another key observation to make is that although there are few high-protein recipes, they are all mostly highly rated recipes.

 <iframe
   src="assets/bivariate.html"